Mundari language

-Mundari (Munɖari) is a Munda language of the Austroasiatic language family spoken by the Munda tribes in eastern Indian states of Jharkhand, Odisha and West Bengal.
-It is closely related to Santali.
+Mundari is a Munda language of the Austroasiatic language family spoken by the Munda tribes in eastern Indian states of Jharkhand, Odisha and West Bengal and northern Rangpur Division of Bangladesh.
+It is closely related to Ho and Santali.
 Mundari Bani, a script specifically to write Mundari, was invented by Rohidas Singh Nag.
 It has also been written in the Devanagari, Odia, Bengali, and Latin writing systems.

 History

 According to linguist Paul Sidwell (2018), Munda languages probably arrived on coast of Odisha from Indochina about 4000–3500 years ago and spread after Indo-Aryan migration to Odisha.

 Geographical distribution

-Mundari is spoken in the Ranchi, Khunti, Seraikela Kharsawan and West Singhbhum, East Singhbhum district of Jharkhand, and in the Mayurbhanj, Kendujhar, Baleshwar, Sundargarh district of Odisha by at least 1.1 million people.
+Mundari is spoken in the Khunti, Ranchi, Seraikela Kharsawan and West Singhbhum, East Singhbhum district of Jharkhand, and in the Mayurbhanj, Kendujhar, Sundargarh district of Odisha by at least 1.1 million people.
 Another 500,000, mainly in Odisha and Assam, are recorded in the census as speaking "Munda," potentially another name for Mundari.

 Dialects

 Toshiki Osada (2008:99), citing the Encyclopaedia Mundarica (vol. 1, p.
 6), lists the following dialects of Mundari, which are spoken mostly in Jharkhand state.